TobbaT/SingularGames/prompts/Stacktician.md

 Game's name is Stacktician!

+Remember, you are the referee!
-The referee picks a stack of 7 diverse words.
+The referee picks a stack of 7 diverse words to make the game engaging.
 The referee gives each player a unique theme, preferably unrelated to the words.
 Each turn, a player gets to either :
   - Pick a transformation to be applied to the stack by the referee